 About

-Join us for Newtown Festival 2023!
+Join us for Newtown Festival 2025!

 A World of Food & Music

 You are invited to celebrate with one of Wellington’s most exciting, diverse, and vibrant communities.
-Discover the unique Newtown community at Newtown Festival – Sunday 5th March 2023.
+Discover the unique Newtown community at Newtown Festival – Sunday 2nd March 2025.
 Free to all – a family-oriented public celebration in the heart of Newtown – this is Newtown’s community party to which all of Wellington is invited.

 Who is behind the Festival?

 Up until 2017 the Newtown Festival was run by the Newtown Residents’ Association.
 During 2017, with pro bono help from the legal firm Chapman Tripp, the Association established a Charitable Trust, the Newtown Festival Trust, to support this wonderful annual event while the existing, experienced Newtown Festival team continue to be responsible for the Festival’s day-to-day organisation.
-The Trust is now fully operational, and there is an impressive group of Trustees.
-Anna Kemble Welch and James Coyle were the Foundation Trustees, and they have been joined by Ian McKinnon (Regional Councillor and former Deputy Mayor), Deirdre Tarrant (Tarrant Dance Studio and founder of Footnote Dance) and Andy Nicholls (managing partner of Chapman Tripp).
+There is an impressive group of Trustees.
+Andy Nicholls (District Court Judge; previously managing partner of Chapman Tripp) is the Chair.
+The others are Deirdre Tarrant (Tarrant Dance Studio and founder of Footnote Dance), James Coyle, Anna Kemble Welch, Martin Hanley, and Noel Rawiri Woods (Te Atiawa, Ngāti Porou, Ngāruahinerangi).

 The aim is to celebrate Newtown by bringing our community together out into the public realm, helping to shape and reflect the spirit, identity and local character beyond much more than the actual event.
 For the Festival to happen requires hundreds of people becoming involved in their community.